NachtRaveVL/Simple-Homestead-Arduino/README.md

 #### Controller Initialization

-Additionally, a call is expected to be provided to the controller class object's `init[From…](…)` method, commonly called inside of the sketch's `setup()` function.
-This allows one to set the controller's system type (Manual, Automatic, or Disabled), units of measurement (Metric, Imperial, or Scientific), control input mode, and display output mode.
-The default mode of the controller, if left unspecified, is an Automatic system set to Metric units, without any input control or output display.
+Call the controller object's `init[From…](…)` method from `setup()` to initialize a new system or load a saved configuration.
+For a new system, `init()` selects the system mode, measurement mode, control-input mode, and display-output mode.
+Defaults select an Automatic system using the default measurement units with control input and display output disabled.

 From Terraduino.h, in class Terraduino:
 ```Arduino